arangodb/docs/3.6/architecture-replication.md

 `replicationFactor` parameter is the total number of copies being kept, that is, it is one plus the number of _followers_.

-In addition to the `replicationFactor` there is a `minReplicationFactor` that locks down a collection for writing as soon as we have lost too many followers.
+In addition to the `replicationFactor` there is a `writeConcern` that specifies the lowest number of in-sync followers.
+Specifiying the write concern with a value greater than _1_  locks down a collection for writing as soon as we have lost too many followers.

 Asynchronous replication
 ------------------------